Last reviewed on 5th August 2023 by Martin Alexander (Mortgage Advisor)

 That’s why lenders will perhaps see you as a low-risk applicant and may approve you in cases where they otherwise wouldn’t.
 Some lenders may even offer you preferential rates.

 Credit checks for graduates

 While income and affordability checks are part of your mortgage assessment, lenders will also carry out a credit check.
-This can often be challenging as you perhaps won’t have had any additional credit apart from your student loan.
-While student loans shouldn’t impact your credit score, the lack of having credit can.
+This can often be challenging as you perhaps won’t have any additional credit apart from your student loan.
+While student loans shouldn’t impact your credit score, the lack of credit can.

 Having no credit is similar to having a bad credit score.
 If lenders aren’t able to assess your financial conduct, they may struggle to assess your application and can decline you as a result.
 On the other hand, if you’ve taken credit you should have a credit score of some sort.

 Rather than taking a chance, it’s best to check your credit report before applying for a mortgage.
 Mortgages for graduates are often more difficult when compared to mortgages for more established borrowers.

 Checking your credit file before a lender does, can give you an insight into potential problems you may face during your assessment.